Overcoming Language Barriers: Multilingual Analysis of the 2023 Swiss Privacy Law's Impact: Method

-The GDPR's data subject rights do not always perfectly match the FADP.
-For example, the GDPR codifies stricter requirements related to automated decision-making, while the FADP only mandates that the data subject be informed~\cite{toren_drei_2019}.
-Moreover, the revised FADP does not oblige controllers to inform about the rights to access \& rectification, erasure, portability, and lodging a complaint.
-For the purposes of our annotations, these differences do not matter: any given policy either mentions a specific data subject right (e.g., "You have the right to delete your data.") or not.
-Whenever a Swiss-facing website explicitly mentions data subject rights, this equates to a \textit{de facto} Brussels Effect.
+The GDPR's data subject rights do not perfectly match the FADP: most notably, the revised FADP does \textit{not} oblige controllers to inform data subjects about their rights: access \& rectification, erasure, portability, and lodging a complaint.
+For the purposes of our annotations, these differences do not matter: any given policy either mentions a specific right (e.g., ``You have the right to delete your data.'') or not.
+Since these disclosures are only required under the GDPR, their explicit mention in Swiss-facing websites is consistent with, though not direct causal proof of, the Brussels Effect.

 Table~\ref{tab:codebook} lists the full set of questions and coding instructions.
 We annotate only the controller’s practices as stated in the policy and ignore sections unrelated to Switzerland or the EU (e.g., clauses related to California's privacy law).
 The unit of analysis is the entire policy: each item is coded ``1'' if the policy explicitly mentions the corresponding element, ``0'' otherwise; the ``last updated'' field is coded as the date provided in the policy text or ``NA'' if absent.

-The codebook was developed iteratively in three phases, which we describe in detail in Appendix \ref{app:codebook_phases}.
+We developed the codebook iteratively in three phases with three annotators: (1) a lawyer with an advanced law degree; (2) a law student nearing completion of an advanced degree; and (3) a privacy engineer (Ph.D.) with five years of work on GDPR-related topics.
+Edge cases and instructions were discussed among all three throughout the iterative codebook refinement procedure.